bitpay/python-bitpay-client/docs/GUIDE.md

 Your client must be paired with the BitPay server.
 The pairing initializes authentication and authorization for your client to communicate with BitPay for your specific merchant account.

-Pairing is accomplished by having the BitPay.Net Setup utility request a pairing code from the BitPay server.
+Pairing is accomplished by running the bitpay [python Setup]((setup/bitpay_setup.py)) utility request a pairing code from the BitPay server.
-Meanwhile a new pairing code is generated, the BitPay.Net Setup utility will ask you to activate it in your BitPay account.
+Meanwhile a new pairing code is generated, the python Setup utility will ask you to activate it in your BitPay account.
 It will also store the paired token in the environment file.

 The pairing code is then entered into the BitPay merchant dashboard for the desired merchant.
 Your interactive authentication at https://bitpay.com/login provides the authentication needed to create finalize the client-server pairing request.